Google Search

 ADR Methods and Fees

 --MEDIATION is a voluntary, non-binding method of resolving disputes.
 It is a proceeding in which a neutral third party, the mediator, assists disputing parties in reaching a mutually acceptable agreement regarding their dispute.
 The mediator does not render a decision but rather facilitates discussion among the parties to assist them in resolving the dispute themselves.
 Mediation is often useful in any civil or domestic dispute.
+"Pre-divorce" mediation benefits spouses who are contemplating a divorce by resolving as many of their issues as possible before filing papers and hiring lawyers.

 --ARBITRATION is based on a contract between the parties to submit the dispute to an arbitrator, rather than pursuing the expensive and time-consuming litigation process.
-Unlike a mediator, who asists the parties in reaching a mutually agreeable result, an arbitrator decides the outcome of the dispute, and that decision is fianl, binding, and generally non-appealable.
-Arbitration is frequently used in business, commercial, and employment situations where the parties have some type of contract.
-Even without a pre-existing contract to arbitrate, parties already in litigation can agree to use arbitration, and can stipulate whether the decision will be binding or advisory.
+Unlike a mediator, who assists the parties in reaching a mutually agreeable result, an arbitrator decides the outcome of the dispute, and that decision is final, binding, and generally non-appealable.
+The decision can be enforced by the courts.

 --Aside from standard mediations and arbitrations, VARIATIONS exist, which may suit a particular dispute better: